 The bottom line of the display shows the current feedback, the tape direction, and the delay time.

 Outputs 1 & 2 are a mix of the dry and delay signals according to the 'Dry gain' and 'Effect gain' parameters.

-Outputs 3 & 4 are the delay signal only.
+Outputs 3 & 4 are the delay signal only, or the effects loop output, if active.